Tamil wedding

 Everything is done by five or seven married women from both families.
 All of these women get presents.
 On the first day after the wedding bride and groom throw the pots into a nearby pond.
 It is believed that the fish in pond will eat the grains contained in pots and bless the couple.

 The bride is given an oil bath with til sesame oil.
 She gets a green sari.
 She wears the sari together with green and red bangles.
 The bride's mother gives her the dowry.
 After this ritual the bride stays in her house until the wedding.
-The father of groom pours oil over him.
+The groom's father pours some oil over him.
 The groom gets clothes and toiletries.
 The same as bride groom also stays in his until the wedding.

 Panda Kaal Muhurtham is a ritual held on the day before wedding.
 Both families pray to ensure the blessing of family god.
 A bamboo pole symbolically represents the god.